 • W3Schools: Git Tutorial — This is a decent intro to using Git for a beginner.
 Read and work through the first whole section up through “Git Branch Merge”.
 You can skim through “Git Branch” and “Git Branch Merge,” but you should read and work through them carefully before you start making branches later.
 Two important notes:

 2. The tutorial uses the --all option for git add, but you really shouldn’t.
 It will often add many files to your repository that you don’t want in there.
-Always specify just the files you want to add.
+Always specify only the files you want to add.

 • Learn Git Branching — An interactive tutorial (you run and test the commands directly in your browser) that shows you the data structures for the commit DAG as you run commands to create it.
 The first three tutorials are sufficient for a first shot at using Git in a collaborative project.
 Read everything with the goal of understanding what the commands do and when/why you use them.

-Step 4: Use Git!
+Step 5: Use Git!

 Dive right in!